 When servicing this pump, use only components provided by Magnum Power Products LLC.
 Any use of non-authorized parts could result in sub-standard performance, damage to equipment and possible injury to personnel.
 Use of unauthorized parts will also void the warranty.
-Refer to "Pump Components" on page 57.

-Refer to the troubleshooting section on page 54 to help diagnose operational or performance problems.
+Refer to "Pump Troubleshooting" on page 50 to help diagnose operational or performance problems.
 Only disassemble the pump components required to remedy the problem condition.
-Select a clean suitable location for any required maintenance, and note that all work must be performed by qualified personnel.